marcorinck/ngStart/README.md

-This is a simple Angular.js seed project inspired by <a href="https://github.com/marcorinck/ngStart">marcorinck/ngStart</a>
+This is a simple Angular.js seed project.
+This project organizes code into modules by feature that can be easily reused in other projects.
+It is inspired by <a href="https://github.com/marcorinck/ngStart">marcorinck/ngStart</a>

+> The main advantages is that the code structure is based on features of the application and every feature is defining its own angularJS module.
+The angular root module then is the glue and binds all modules together.

+This allows

 ##Installation